Hall of Game Awards: Presenters

 Voices included J. G. Quintel, William Salyers (as characters Mordecai and Rigby from Regular Show), and Dane Boedigheimer (as Annoying Orange).

 2013

-Shaquille agreed to host the show again with Nick Cannon as the co-host.
-It was held on February 11 and features a musical performance by The Wanted.
+Shaquille returned to host the 2013 ceremony with Nick Cannon as the co-host.
+It was held on February 11, 2013, and featured a musical performance by The Wanted.

 Winners and nominees

 Winners are listed first and highlighted in boldface.